Doctor Who exhibitions: Doctor Who: Worlds of Wonder (2022-present)

+The exhibit then reopened in June 2024 in Wellington, New Zealand, and closed in October.

+The current home of Worlds of Wonder is in San Diego, California in the United States, having opened in March 2025 and set to close in March 2026.

 Former permanent exhibitions

 Longleat (1973–2003)

 The first permanent exhibition was set up at the stately home of Longleat, Wiltshire in 1973, and ran until 2003.
 The site has also hosted annual Doctor Who conventions, usually in August.

 The twentieth anniversary convention was titled "Twenty Years of a Time Lord" and was held in April 1983.
-It featured appearances from Jon Pertwee (and the vintage car Bessie), Peter Davison, K9; props included the TARDIS, Daleks, and the set of The Five Doctors feature-length special.
+It featured appearances from Jon Pertwee (and the vintage car Bessie), Peter Davison, K9; props included the TARDIS, Daleks, and the set of "The Five Doctors" feature-length special.
 About 40,000 fans turned up, many more than expected.

 In 2003, the annual "Doctor Who Day", to mark the 40th anniversary of the programme, featured an attempt to gather the largest number of Daleks ever assembled.
 Colin Baker, Sophie Aldred and John Leeson attended.